Hard drive encryption is a process of converting your readable data into something unreadable to protect it.

-If you are using windows 10 pro, you can use BitLocker by enabling it from Start > PC Settings > System > About > BitLocker Settings then you can turn on BitLocker on the partition you want.
+If you are using Windows 10 pro, you can use BitLocker by enabling it from Start > PC Settings > System > About > BitLocker Settings, then you can turn on BitLocker on the partition you want.

-Anyway, if you try to turn BitLocker on for the operating system partition, you will see an error says that the administrator MUST allow BitLocker without TPM (Trusted Platform Module).
+Anyway, if you try to turn BitLocker on for the operating system partition, you will see an error that says that the administrator MUST allow BitLocker without TPM (Trusted Platform Module).

 Most modern PCs contain this TPM chip, or if you are building your PC, you can put a TPM chip and integrate it on your PC.

-This is because the encryption keys are stored on that chip.
+That’s because the encryption keys are stored on that chip.
 It decrypts your data automatically once you enter your Windows password.

 If somebody tries to remove your drive from the computer to decrypt it, he can’t, since the decryption keys are on the TPM chip.

-TPM is a hardware-based encryption which is more powerful and protected against Cold boot attack and brute force attacks
+TPM is hardware-based encryption which is more powerful and protected against Cold boot attack and brute force attacks